BlockchainBrain/docs/wallet/walletinstall.rst

 Requirements:
 --------------
-	* Windows 7 or higher, Mac OS, or Linux
+	* Windows 7 or higher, or Mac OS
 	* Outgoing internet access to sync the blockchain and enable the MasterNode remotely

 Install the Rupaya Core Wallet